WarrenLin/WebAppInstallBanner/README.md

   + short_name
   + 192x192 png icon
   + a related_applications object with information about the app
+* Be visited by the user twice, over two separate days during the course of two weeks.
 * For testing usefully, enable chrome://flags/#bypass-app-banner-engagement-checks

 ### Demo Screen